 Bank cards are the ubiquitous financial services tool found in the wallets of millions worldwide.
-But, while traditional PVC bank cards are certainly put to good use compared to other plastic goods, their production and disposal does pose environmental challenges.
+But, while traditional PVC bank cards are certainly put to good use compared to other plastic goods, their production and disposal does pose climate challenges.
 In fact, the amount of plastic used to produce bank cards every year is equivalent to the weight of 150 Boeing 747s.
 What’s more, the production of six billion bank cards produces a carbon footprint equal to 500,000 passengers flying from New York to Sydney.

 However, advances in technology have seen the development of new, sustainably sourced bank cards made from otherwise discarded materials.
 For example, many card manufacturers have turned to using ocean plastic as the base material for bank cards.
 By upcycling plastic floating in our oceans, banks have the potential to recycle one plastic bottle for every card issued.

 In 2019, we teamed up with American Express, Parley for the Oceans and Siegel + Gale to introduce the American Express Green Card made from 70% reclaimed plastic.
 Through our contribution to this project, Thales was named winner of the 2020 Élan Award of Excellence in the Unique Innovation category by the International Card Manufacturers Association (ICMA).